rymiwe/weather-rails-app/README.md

 # Weather Rails App

-A robust, modern Rails 8+ weather forecast application featuring:
+A Rails 8+ weather forecast application featuring:
 - SPA-like experience using Hotwire (Turbo/Stimulus) for seamless, reactive interactivity
 - Multi-layer caching for both geocoding and weather forecasts, maximizing performance and minimizing API usage
-- Nearly 100% test coverage with comprehensive tests at all levels (unit, integration, feature)
+- Nearly 100% code coverage with comprehensive tests at all levels (unit, integration, feature)
-- Clean service-oriented architecture
+- Service-oriented architecture for clarity and maintainability
-- Strong test isolation and dependency injection
-- Secure, user-friendly error handling
-- Extensible, maintainable design
+- Tests are isolated and avoid global stubs

+**Flexible location input:**
+- Accepts any format of location (partial or full address, city/state/country/zip).
+Geocoder disambiguates and the resolved location is shown to the user.
+- Temperature units are determined by what is standard for the geocoded location.

 ---